About the Project

 Global sea level rise and the associated flood and coastal realignment that accompanies it, is recognized as posing the greatest climate change risk to the UK.
-Satellite observations have a critical role to play as they offer the only possible method for continuous monitoring of sea level rise, and to mitigate our response to this major challenge.
 Over the past century, global sea levels have risen by 1.7 ± 0.3 mm per year on average, increasing to 3.2 ± 0.4 mm per year during the last 30-years.
 Climate models predict that this acceleration is only set to continue in the future.
 While thermal expansion of the ocean is currently the largest component of the sea level budget, our knowledge of the size and timing of the future contribution from the Antarctic and Greenland Ice Sheets is much less certain.

-Satellite Earth observation has revolutionized our understanding of the remote and inaccessible Polar Regions.
+Satellite Earth observation has revolutionised our understanding of the remote and inaccessible Polar Regions.
 Without this critical resource we would have a far less complete understanding of which regions are changing & how fast, and what the physical mechanisms are responsible for driving the associated change.
 In Antarctica, satellite data has been vital for revealing the continent-wide spatial pattern of ice flow.
-Since 1992 ice velocity in West Antarctica has sped up markedly, with individual ice streams such as Pine Island Glacier nearly doubling in speed over the 22 year period.
-Despite a clear long term trend for increasing ice velocity, speed up has not been constant through time, with neighbouring glaciers speeding up and slowing down in response to different forcing mechanisms.
-This demonstrates the clear need for continuous monitoring of all glaciers, and that ice speed acts as the early warning indicator of ice sheet imbalance.
+Since 1992 ice velocity in West Antarctica has sped up markedly, with individual ice streams such as Pine Island Glacier nearly doubling in speed over the 22-year period.
+Despite a clear long-term trend for increasing ice velocity, speed up has not been constant through time, with neighbouring glaciers speeding up and slowing down in response to different forcing mechanisms.